chrisg220/bus-trip-planner/README.md

 By presenting this aggregated information in a visual way to the user, she can make better judgements about the routes she takes on public transit.

 ![Bus Trip Planner Mindmap](/mindmap.png " Bus Trip Planner Mindmap")

+## Roadmap

+✓ Create repository
+✓ Create readme
+▢ Setup 'bootstrap-sass' gem to use Twitter Bootstrap in project ▢ **Feature:** CRUD trips to monitor (startpoint, endpoint, arrive_by/leave_by, time) ▢ Figure out how to use Google Maps JS API to fetch possible routes to user ▢ **Feature:** Let user store/CRUD selected routes
+▢ Figure out how to use GMaps API to fetch legs
+▢ **Feature:** store these legs to monitor